ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/eventrecorder.md

 Observe the events in the viewer, filtering as appropriate.

 If no RTOS events are visible, verify that they are enabled in `Target Options` > `Debug` > `Manage Component Viewer Description Files`.

-## Comments for Arm Development Studio users
-* Event Recorder viewer functionality is not supported by Arm Debugger.